Adventure Tourism

 • A coordinated community of adventure tourism stakeholders.

-Based on industry feedback, SATSA is developing a voluntary and dynamic self-accreditation process that will elevate the profile and operations of this sector and provide the public and private sectors with the confidence that South Africa’s adventure tourism experiences are safe, and competitive, and can be confidently marketed to travellers.
+Based on industry feedback, SATSA is developing a voluntary and dynamic self-accreditation process (see our Development Plan graphic below) that will elevate the profile and operations of this sector and provide the public and private sectors with the confidence that South Africa’s adventure tourism experiences are safe, competitive, and can be confidently marketed to travellers.

-In addition to the job creation opportunities and achieving a coordinated industry with a cohesive marketing effort, the spin-off to this will be the development of new adventure tourism products in areas not traditionally included in traditional itineraries.
+In addition to creating job opportunities and achieving a coordinated industry with a cohesive marketing effort, the spin-off will develop new adventure tourism products in areas not traditionally included in traditional itineraries.

 Benefits and Outcomes of Self-Regulation

-• Avoid potential costly, delayed, and irrelevant government regulation.
+• Avoid potential costly, delayed, and irrelevant government regulations.

 • Raise the standards of adventure tourism.